-One of the coolest quartz watches ever made: the 1970s Omega Constellation chronometer F300Hz.
+One of the coolest tuning fork watches ever made: the 1970s Omega Constellation chronometer F300Hz.

 Check out the cobalt blue gold-flecked bull's eye dial, surrounded by that mega-cool glinting gold nugget-like chapter ring.